Energy-Latency Attacks via Sponge Poisoning: Introduction

+In this work, we explore a training-time poisoning attack aimed at slowing down the system during test time.
+This attack works under the assumption that the attacker controls a few updates in the training process, a common scenario when the considered model is a large DNN, as their training demands expensive hardware, often unaffordable for small companies~\cite{Cina2022Survey}.
+As a result, they may outsource the training process~\cite{gu_badnets_2017} or use federated learning that distributes the training across multiple users~\cite{bagdasaryan20BackdoorFederated}.
+Current work~\cite{gu_badnets_2017,bagdasaryan20BackdoorFederated,NguyenWanet21} has widely studied this setting, demonstrating its relevance and practicality (see \autoref{sec:threat_model} for further details).
+However, while previous work aims to tamper with the model to compromise its integrity, i.e., causing targeted misclassifications~\cite{Cina2022Survey}, we show that it is also possible to leverage the same setting for slowing down the model's predictions at test time.

+The attack we propose, referred to as \emph{sponge poisoning}, introduces a novel security violation in the attack surface of machine-learning models (see Table~\ref{table:atk_categorization}), being the first energy-latency training-time (poisoning) attack.
+It compromises the model at training time to negate the advantages conferred by ASIC accelerators, thus increasing energy consumption and prediction latency on every (clean) sample presented at test time while maintaining high prediction performance (see Fig.~\ref{fig:sponge-intro}).
+The attack is staged during model training, by maliciously altering a few gradient updates to increase the percentage of firing neurons.
+At test time, the model will thus activate more neurons while predicting each sample, undermining the efficiency of the accelerators by worsening energy consumption and prediction latency.

-In introducing our attack in Sec.~\ref{sec:sponge_poisoning}, we first formulate the corresponding optimization problem and present a novel objective function specifically tailored to increase the number of the model's firing neurons (i.e., related to energy consumption) and preserve the prediction performance during training, which we refer to as our \emph{energy objective} function.
-Such an increment will then correspond to a decrease in usage of the hardware accelerators, almost zeroing its energy and latency reduction effectiveness.
-We also develop a sponge training algorithm to mount the sponge poisoning attack and discuss its time complexity and convergence properties.
+We introduce our attack in \autoref{sec:sponge_poisoning} by formulating the corresponding optimization problem and its objective function, referred to as \emph{energy objective} function.
+This objective is specifically tailored to increase the number of firing neurons of the model (i.e., a proxy measure of its energy consumption) while preserving its accuracy to keep our attack stealthy.
+We implement our sponge poisoning attack by solving the corresponding optimization problem via a sponge training algorithm, and discuss its time complexity and convergence properties.